clyde-dev/php-sdk/README.md

 A PHP library for the Clyde API.
+Head to https://api.joinclyde.com/docs for full documentation.

 ## Install